sadityakumar9211/foundry-stablecoin/README.md

 ```bash
 cargo build && cargo run
 ```
-This will spin up a DNS server on 127.0.0.1:2053 which can be queried using `dig` tool to get the ip address response.
+This will spin up a DNS server (recursive resolver) on 127.0.0.1:2053 which can be queried using `dig` tool to get the ip address response.

 5. Split the terminal and query:
 ```bash